-The new Petzl Bindi puts the power of 200 lumens in the palm of your hands.
+The Petzl Bindi puts the power of 200 lumens in the palm of your hand.
 Actually make that around your head, since it’s a headlamp.
 Or neck, because it’s also a necklace?
 That’s right, you can wear the Bindi around your neck and still have it point out and illuminate your general direction.
-With an ultralight, 35-gram weight, the Bindi is the perfect backup or emergency headlamp.
+With an ultralight build, the Bindi is the perfect backup or emergency headlamp.
 But with the lighting power and 50-hour battery life, it can also be your main source on dawn patrols.
 Throw it in your pack and never take it out.
 Except of course when you need it.
 No more excuses for being benighted and unprepared.

 - Rechargeable via USB port.

 - Waterproof to 1 meter for 30 minutes.

 - Can be worn around your head or neck.